 Utrecht University offers a variety of tools and facilities for recording knowledge clips.
 You can easily record a knowledge clip at home, in one of the studios on campus, or at a specific location with the help of a professional media team.

-Utrecht University has several DIY studies where you can record your own knowledge clips.
+Utrecht University has several DIY studios where you can record your own knowledge clips.
 These studios are equipped to help you get started right away.
 You can choose from the following studios:

-You can book a studio yourself via TE Reserve.
+You can book a studio yourself via Time Edit.
 TE Reserve also offers information about who to contact if you need practical support for your recording.
 Students can also book a DIY studio, but they can only do this by logging in via this link.

 In addition to the DIY studios, Utrecht University also has several professional studios where you can record a knowledge clip with support from a professional video producer.
 The video producer can also help you edit your video after the recording.
 The following studios are available at the university: